Some of these questions and other topics will be covered in more detail on the

 Q: Is there a way to tell if two individuals are related?

-Yes, the Relationship tab will show a graphic display of all the people between two relatives.
+A: Yes, the Relationship tab will show a graphic display of all the people between two relatives.
 To use this function, locate the first individual and then press the Relationship tab.
 Then use the find button to locate the second person to be displayed.
 Once you have the two people selected click the calculate button to display their relationship.

 See the Help page to find out how you can see the relationship between a 'default person' and the person who's individual page you are viewing.